Looking for information about boating, camping, fishing, or other activities in the park? Try this stop first.

 The National Park Service makes every effort to keep the public informed about news events, accomplishments, employee recognition, special and re-occurring events which occur within and around the units of the Park Service.

 The mighty Columbia River has drawn people to its waters for over 9,000 years.
 Plateau peoples thrived on its rich fisheries.
-Trappers and traders plied its currents and rapids.
+Later, trappers and traders plied its currents and rapids.
 The last frontier post stood watch on its shores.
 Grand Coulee Dam transformed the river into Lake Roosevelt.

 With such diverse resources, Lake Roosevelt has a lot to offer educators.
 Parks As Classrooms programs can be timed to introduce concepts, reinforce understanding, or stimulate culminating projects within a teaching unit.

-In 1946 Coulee Dam National Recreation Area was created.
+In 1946 Coulee Dam National Recreation Area (NRA) was created, later to be renamed as Lake Roosevelt NRA.
 The adjacent lands "offered unusual opportunities through sound planning, development, and management for health, social, and economic gains for the people of the nation."
-In 1997 the name of the area was changed to Lake Roosevelt National Recreation Area.